Here’s what I’ve learned from 5 years on the road, travelling and trading.

 2. You only need 1 screen to trade

 I think I’m a little different from the average trader when it comes to trading screens – I only need one.
 To be honest, sometimes I think traders use multiple screens as a badge of honour or a way to feel important.
 Is that sacrilege?
 Have I just crossed a line?

 I try and keep things simple – minimize the number of trading decisions, minimize the number of variables to monitor, minimize the “noise” and outside influences.

 I have travelled with 2 laptops in the past but it’s really not necessary.
 If you do choose to do that, take the battery out of one and run it just on mains power.
 That will cut down on travelling weight – although your fellow travellers do look upon you with some suspicion when passing through security.

 I am in absolute awe of my 17 inch Apple MacBook Pro – flawless.
 So I’ll be travelling with that this year.
-If you’ve ever wanted to get off the Microsoft treadmill but were a TradeStation die hard (like me) then read this article on Trading Software for Mac.
+If you’ve ever wanted to get off the Microsoft treadmill but were a TradeStation die hard (like me) then read this article on How to Run TradeStation on a Mac.

 3. Check the WiFi before you leave

 A solid, fast Internet connection is a must.
 These days WiFi is becoming ubiquitous – which means fewer plugs and cables to carry with you.
 But the speed and reliability of your WiFi connection can still be an issue.

 Before we book any accommodation while travelling we always check the speed and type of Internet connection.
 For example, 3G mobile or (God forbid) satellite Internet connections will not cut it.
 Some of the apartment landlords are a little bemused with the questions – but don’t be put off.
 A poor Internet connection will ruin your stay.